Pilot/Escort Driver Certification

 Rules - Pilot and Escort Vehicles

-These rules will become effective on January 2nd, 2014
+These rules became effective on January 2nd, 2014

 " Overdimensional load " is a vehicle or combination of vehicles of a size or weight of vehicle or load exceeding the maximum specified in Minn.
 Stat. § 169 , or otherwise not in conformity with the provisions of Minn.
 Stat. § 169 .